hoquenazmul/python-cheat-sheet/README.md

 for item in range(0, 11, 2):
     print(item, end=' ')  # Print Even: 0 2 4 6 8 10

-# Create a List Using For
+# List Comprehension [Expression for item in items]
 li = [item for item in range(1, 5)]
 print(li) # Output: [1, 2, 3, 4]
 ```